How to Replace a Toilet Handle in 10 Minutes

 This is one of the biggest dilemmas that most people have while buying replacement toilet handles.
 You wouldn’t want to buy a handle that you cannot use.

-If you are not sure what to do you may decide to purchase a toilet handle manufactured by your toilet manufacturer.
-Your toilet manufacturer will have the correct size of handle for your toilet.
-Some third party toilet handles do not tighten all the way and you are therefore left with a wiggling handle which can be quite annoying.
+If you are not sure what to do, you may decide to purchase a toilet handle manufactured by your toilet manufacturer.
+Your toilet manufacturer will have the correct size handle for your toilet.
+Some third-party toilet handles do not tighten all the way, and you are left with a wiggling handle which can be quite annoying.

 How to Replace a Toilet Handle in 10 Minutes

-When you have bought the right toilet handle this how to to install it.
-For this repair you will only need an adjustable wrench.
+When you have bought the proper toilet handle, how to install it.
+For this repair, you will only need an adjustable wrench.

 Although this is not overly important, it makes more sense to work with an empty tank than a tank full of water.
-The toilet shut off valve is normally located on the toilet’s rear wall, mostly on the left hand side.
+The toilet shut-off valve is usually located on the toilet’s rear wall, mostly on the left-hand side.

 Turn the valve knob clockwise.
 If you have a push/pull valve, hold the knob of the valve and pull it gently outwards.